mitchellh/vagrant-aws/README.md

   for credentials.
 * `block_device_mapping` - Amazon EC2 Block Device Mapping Property
 * `elb` - The ELB name to attach to the instance.
+* `terminate_on_shutdown` - Indicates whether an instance stops or terminates when you initiate shutdown from the instance.

 These can be set like typical provider-specific configuration: